 In 2007, a special version of the Coat of Arms was commissioned to celebrate the bicentenary of the School.
 It incorporates a Crest, in which a winged lion carries a Millrind, standing on a grassy hill – a heraldic pun on “Mill Hill”.

-In 2017, a decision was made to bring together the four independent Schools (that formed the Mill Hill School Foundation) under a single brand.
+In 2017, a decision was made to bring together the four independent Schools (that formed Mill Hill Schools) under a single brand.
 The decision was made to retain the existing crest, the individual School’s names and their associated colours.

 With the reworking of the Arms we retain the key elements of the martlet, the cross and the book/bible from the original.
 These have been redrawn to ensure consistency and ease of reproduction across the myriad applications at all formats, in print and online, across each school.
 The martlet itself, being the core element, was beautifully illustrated creating a feature that is totally unique to the Mill Hill crest.
 We use the martlet as a core feature on certain key applications.